1. Basic Usage

 Try out more example objectives

 Before diving in deeper, let’s see some more objectives in action.
-From the Run mode screen, choose |-> More on the left side of the toolbar to see the full list.

-The Wrist camera snapshot and Clear snapshot objectives will take a depth camera snapshot of the table, which will appear in the Visualization pane.
+Objective under the Application - Basic Examples section will take a depth camera snapshot of the table, which will appear in the Visualization pane.
 They are captured and displayed as point clouds in the MoveIt Pro.
-Run the Scene camera snapshot objective, you will see a point cloud appear in the visualization pane.
+Run the Take scene camera snapshot

-Now, run the 3 Waypoints Pick and Place objective.
-The 3 Waypoints Pick and Place objective runs a continuous loop of picking an object using hard-coded waypoints.
+Objective under the Application - Basic Examples section.
+This objective runs a continuous loop of picking an object using hard-coded waypoints.
 It is a basic example of an application in MoveIt Pro.

 You’ll see the objective status change from Executing to Objective canceled